bluzelle/curium/docs/setup/deployaddl.md

         persistent_peers = "6ccd<..>cc9c@<nodeip>:26656"

-    The node list item is created from the node id of the first node and its server’s ip address and Cosmos port number.
+    The node list item is created from the node id of the first node and its server’s ip address (or DNS hostname) and P2P port number.
 In theory, you could point to any of the nodes already standing, here, or even all or some of them.
 We just choose to point to the first one here, for the purposes of the documentation.

 6. Edit ".blzd/config/app.toml" to set the minimum-gas-prices  to “10.0ubnt”